 Many of those clothing items sold as fast fashion garments are thrown out after quite a short time ending up in landfill after quite a short life spend.

 On the factory side, there are significant issues with the pollution of the waterways.
 The textile industries are serving the fast fashion industry, causing significant water pollution worldwide.
-The textile industry is the second biggest pollution industry in the world as far as the UN Conference on Trade and Development (UNCTAD) consider.
+The textile industry is the second biggest pollution industry globally as far as the UN Conference on Trade and Development (UNCTAD) consider.

 How can we make more sustainable choices?

-- Making clothes repairing services more accessible and attractive to use for restoring the current garment we already have in our wardrobe would be a highly sustainable choice as this reduces the amount of clothing you need.
+- Making clothes repairing services more accessible and attractive to use going the current garment we already have in our wardrobe would be a highly sustainable choice.
+This reduces the amount of clothing you need.

 - Another sustainable choice is upcycling clothing items.
 Give items you already own a facelift of some sort so you can keep wearing them for a more extended period.